 Father, of course, had tried to warn his fellow actuaries that this new reality would have drastic repercussions for the many P&C actuaries.
 Risks and liabilities still remained, but they had shifted from the driver towards the manufacturers of the cars and their parts (e.g., sensors).
 As human input had all but disappeared from the driving experience, cutting out the 90% of risk previously caused by human error, risk and liability had also transferred to the producers of the software used to make the AI driven decisions as well as those responsible for building the transport routes and networks on which the driverless cars operated.

 My father had been one of the more outspoken actuaries of his time, calling for widespread changes and a need to grasp the opportunities that were arising in the new digital and technology-focused world.
-If only they had listened to his advice, instead of laughing at his claims of the potential end of the profession, perhaps the actuarial profession would still be alive.
+If only other actuaries had listened to his advice, instead of laughing at his claims of the potential end of the profession, perhaps the actuarial profession would still be alive.

 As I arrived home and walked through my apartment door, my retina mail immediately downloaded via my permanent e-contact lenses.
-The e-letter was from my employer pension fund provider showing that my equity investments had passed the $2,000,000 mark and according to my personal investment chat-bot it was now time to start moving towards bonds to lower the fund volatility, given my planned retirement age of 86.
+The e-letter was from my employer pension fund provider showing that my crypto and equity investments had passed the $5,000,000 mark and according to my personal investment chat-bot it was now time to start moving towards bonds to lower the fund volatility, given my planned retirement age of 86.

 Scrolling further through the letter, using 2 successive blinks from my right eye, the sophisticated AI powered algorithms informed me that my expected death was still 112 with a 90% level of confidence.